SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_9281438c-f7c3-4001-9bcc-45fd108ba1be_do_not_edit_manually.md

     - **Effort:** master

-??? abstract "HarfangLab EDR Process Execution Blocked"
+??? abstract "HarfangLab EDR Process Execution Blocked (HL-AI engine)"

-    HarfangLab EDR has detected a malicious process execution attempt and has blocked it.
+    HarfangLab EDR's machine learning malware detection module (HL-AI) has detected a suspicious binary and blocked its execution.
 To know more on what caused this alert, you should check the value of the process name and the concerned computer and user.

     - **Effort:** elementary